Business writing courses

 Customised staff training

-I provide business and plain English writing courses for a wide range of organisations, from government departments and corporates to not for profits and councils.
-The training works for staff of all skill levels, whether they’re in sales, admin, HR, customer service, management or marketing.
+I run writing courses for a wide range of organisations, from government departments and corporates to not for profits and councils.

-The course can be tailored to suit whatever kind of writing you want to focus on, whether it’s grants, proposals, ministerial briefs or reports.
+The training can be tailored to suit whatever kind of writing you want to focus on, whether it’s grants, proposals, ministerial briefs or reports.

-I can also base exercises and examples on your organisation's writing.
-For example, if you want me focus on planning reports, I can create exercises from past reports so participants can clearly see how various writing techniques directly apply to them and their work.
+I can also base exercises and examples on your own writing so participants can clearly see how the techniques I teach apply to their work.
 This also helps them rethink how they need to approach their writing and what their specific readers need to know.

-The training is interactive and lively.
-Participants are encouraged to ask questions, throw themselves into the exercises and discuss their own challenges and situations.
+The training is interactive and lively, with lots of exercises.
+Participants are encouraged to ask questions and discuss their own challenges and situations.

 One-on-one business writing training